Wisdom Teeth Removal

 - What Happens on the Day Wisdom Teeth are Removed?

 - What Does Wisdom Tooth Removal Cost And Is It Covered By Insurance?

 - What If I Have Questions Before Surgery?

-With an oral examination and proper x-rays of the mouth, Dr. Kienle, Dr. Steinkeler and Dr. Gunawardena can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
+With an oral examination and proper x-rays of the mouth, Dr. Kienle, Dr. Steinkeler, Dr. Gunawardena and Dr. Inverso can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon If the wisdom teeth are impacted or causing other problems, the recommendation is often for surgical removal.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Drs.
-Kienle, Steinkeler and Gunawardena have the training, licenses, experience and board certification to provide various types of surgery and anesthesia to allow patients to select the best necessary procedures.
+Kienle, Steinkeler, Gunawardena and Inverso have the training, licenses, experience and board certification to provide various types of surgery and anesthesia to allow patients to select the best necessary procedures.
 These services are provided in an environment of optimum safety, utilizing modern monitoring equipment a surgical staff experienced in anesthesia techniques, and facilities that are accredited by Joint Commission.